MicrosoftDocs/architecture-center/docs/reference-architectures/enterprise-integration/simple-enterprise-integration.md

 ### API Management

 Use the API Management Basic, Standard, or Premium tiers.
 These tiers offer a production service level agreement (SLA) and support scaleout within the Azure region.
 Throughput capacity for API Management is measured in *units*.
 Each pricing tier has a maximum scaleout.
 The Premium tier also supports scaleout across multiple Azure regions.
 Choose your tier based on your feature set and the level of required throughput.
 For more information, see
-[API Management pricing](https://azure.microsoft.com/pricing/details/api-management/) and [Capacity of an Azure API Management instance][apim-capacity].
+[API Management pricing][apim-pricing] and [Capacity of an Azure API Management instance][apim-capacity].

 Each Azure API Management instance has a default domain name, which is a subdomain of `azure-api.net` &mdash for example, `contoso.azure-api.net`.
-Consider configuring a [custom domain](/azure/api-management/configure-custom-domain) for your organization.
+Consider configuring a [custom domain][apim-domain] for your organization.

 ### Logic Apps